bortiznine/Portfolio-Page/readme.md

 * Wireframe what you want your site to look like first!

-* Use proper indentation and organize your code.
+* **Use proper indentation and organize your code**.
 Chances are people will view your source!

-* You may use Bootstrap or other CSS frameworks.
-If you do, you're encouraged to start off using it so that you get an idea of how you want your page to look, and then to gradually remove the Bootstrap in favor of CSS you wrote yourself.
+* You may use Bootstrap or other CSS frameworks if you would like but make sure you read thr documentation for it **thoroughly**.

 ## Inspiration